luna/luna-book/basic-datatypes.md

 ```
 reportedValue = case myNumber of
     Just v -> 'Got a number ' + v.toText + '.'
-    None   -> 'Didn't get a number.'
+    None   -> 'Did not get a number.' # or 'Didn\'t get a number'
 print reportedValue
 ```
 There is also a bunch of useful methods like `getWithDefault`, which are handy to replace the pattern match in most cases.
 Consult Explorer for more details.